 Bishop Brooks pastored The Way of the Cross Church of Christ for forty years, dedicating his life to the Gospel of Jesus Christ and to the people of God.
 He kept his charge while glorifying his God, and on June 12, 1967, Bishop Brooks went on to be with his Lord and Savior.
 His life was a bright and shining light, and the glow that it cast is yet reflected in the hearts and minds of those who knew him.

-From its humble origin on Third Street, to Second and P to Twenty-first and M, to Fourth and Virginia Avenue, to 9th & D Streets, God has blessed The Way of the Cross Church of Christ.
-Through the years, we have grown in numbers and today, hold the position as mother church in the international organization that includes nearly 100 churches in North America and Nigeria.
-As of this writing, the mother church itself has birthed more than one-hundred ministries (not all being churches), some of which remain in the organization and some are independent.
-Today, as we celebrate eighty-four years of existence, we can joyfully proclaim that we are ”Founded Upon a Rock!”
+From its humble origin on Third Street, to Second and P to Twenty-first and M, to Fourth and Virginia Avenue, to 9th & D Streets, and to our present location at 1800 Hazelwood Drive located in Capitol Heights, Maryland God has blessed The Way of the Cross Church of Christ.
+Through the years, we have grown in numbers and today, hold the position as “Mother Church” in the international organization that includes nearly 100 churches in North America, India, Haiti, and Africa.
+As of this writing, the Mother Church itself has birthed more than one-hundred ministries (not all being churches), some of which remain in the organization and some are independent.